atmshop/authy-wordpress/readme.txt

 == Frequently Asked Questions ==

-= How can a user disable Authy after enabling it? = The user should return to his or her WordPress user profile screen and clear the values from the _phone_ and _country code_ fields under **Authy for WordPress**.
-After saving the changes, Authy will no longer be active on your account.
+= How can a user disable Authy after enabling it? = The user should return to his or her WordPress profile screen and manage connections under the section **Authy for WordPress**.

-In a future release, the interface and process will be improved.

 = What if a user loses the mobile device? =
 Any administrator (anyone with the `create_users` capability, actually) can disable Authy on a given user account by navigating to that user's WordPress account profile, and following the instructions under **Authy for WordPress**.

 == Changelog ==